kit-data-manager/webpage/CONTRIBUTING.md

 The project is structured as specified by Jekyll.
 In the root folder, you'll find the main index pages as well as the file `_config.yml`, which contains the site configuration, e.g. the general page title, domain information and the theme selection.
-For extending the Webpage, the most relevant part of `_config.yml` is the `collections` definition, which defines, which sub-folders are used to generated HTML pages from Markdown files.
+For extending the Webpage, the most relevant part of `_config.yml` is the `collections` definition, which defines which sub-folders are used to generated HTML pages from Markdown files.
 The definition may look as follows:

 ```
 collections:
   base-repo:
     output: true
 ```
-This snippet defines, that Jekyll will look in the project's root for a folder `_base-repo` and will generate HTML output files, no matter whether the files are referenced anywhere on the Webpage or not.
+This snippet defines that Jekyll will look in the project's root for a folder `_base-repo` and will generate HTML output files, no matter whether the files are referenced anywhere on the Webpage or not.
 If the `output` property is omitted, the files of this collection are only rendered if the collection is directly addressed in one of the sub-pages, e.g., by iteration through it using a [Liquid](https://shopify.github.io/liquid/) template.